-Hypothesis 1: The higher the power of tycoons vis a vis the state, the lower the enactment or implementation of environmental laws.
+Hypothesis 1: The higher the power of tycoons vis-a-vis the state, the lower the enactment or implementation of environmental laws.

-Hypothesis 2: The lower the value added generated by an industrial sector in State-Captured countries, the lower the enactment or implementation of environmental laws.
+Hypothesis 2: The lower the value-added generated by an industrial sector in state-captured countries, the lower the enactment or implementation of environmental laws.

 Tycoons' success in doing this depends, however, on the power of the resisting coalition composed of labor unions and environmental CSOs.
-The power of these CSOs- and their possible coalition with labor unions- would be fostered by the openness of the country to international aid and especially from countries and organizations with a Green mission, such as the EU.
-Hence,
+The power of these CSOs, and their possible coalition with labor unions, would be fostered by the openness of the country to international aid and especially from countries and organizations with a green mission, such as the EU.

-Hypothesis 3: The more open a democratic country is to developmental aid from partners committed to a Green agenda, the higher the power of environmental CSOs.

-Moreover, in sectors which tycoons do not dominate, environmental CSOs and/or labor's resistance would be stronger and likely to be more effective.
 Hence:

+Hypothesis 3: The more open a democratic country is to developmental aid from partners committed to a green agenda, the higher the power of environmental CSOs.

+Moreover, in sectors that tycoons do not dominate, the resistance of environmental CSOs and/or labor would likely be stronger and more effective.
+Therefore:

-Hypothesis 4: The less the sector is dominated by tycoons, the higher the resistance and effectiveness of resistance of environmental CSOs and their environmentalist coalition with labor unions.
+Hypothesis 4: The less the sector is dominated by tycoons, the higher the resistance and effectiveness of the resistance of environmental CSOs and their environmentalist coalition with labor unions.

-State-Capture might be detrimental to innovation and technology upgrading, with Green technology not being exceptional.
-Green innovation refers to innovations that result in less pollution besides other objectives such as energy saving, green product design, waste recycling, and/or corporate environmental management (Chen et al., 2006, p.
+State capture might be detrimental to innovation and technology upgrading, with green technology not being exceptional.
+Green innovation refers to innovations that result in less pollution, besides other objectives such as energy saving, green product design, waste recycling, and/or corporate environmental management (Chen et al., 2006, p.
 332).
 Innovation in this regard could refer to product or process innovation, where the latter refers to major changes in production and distribution methods (Sdiri, 2022).
 Tycoons might choose to defend their market share by lobbying for strict regulations.
-SMEs would accordingly be denied from easily entering the market and trying to acquire significant market share through innovation.
-This could also be true for Green technologies and innovation.
-Even in the presence of a more welcoming culture, there would be likely less incentive to win market share by using the appeal of Green technologies and innovation when the market entry is rather blocked and reserved for incumbents.
+Accordingly, SMEs would be denied from easily entering the market and trying to acquire significant market share through innovation.
+This could also be true for green technologies and innovation.
+Even in the presence of a more welcoming culture, there would likely be fewer incentives to win market share by using the appeal of green technologies and innovation when the market entry is rather blocked and reserved for incumbents.
+Thus:

-Hypothesis 5: The less competitive the market is, the less Green Innovation and Green Technologies adoption.
+Hypothesis 5: The less competitive the market, the less adoption of green innovation and technologies.

-On the other hand, labor could rather be an active actor standing against Green technology adoption and innovation.
-Generally speaking, labor-saving technologies would be resisted by powerful labor unions, whenever they feel endangered (see Frey, 2019).
-Strong labor unions were accused of rent-seeking that limits enterprise R&D spending and thus hinders innovation, with some empirical evidence supporting this claim (Bradley et al., 2017).
-Yet, other works argued that this should not always be the case and that other factors, such as market size and labor demand elasticity, play a role (Calabuig & Gonzalez-Maestre, 2002; Dowrick & Spencer, 1994).
-Thus, Green technologies that are more labor-saving and spending on R&D to innovate Greener technologies and techniques might be resisted if they affect workers' material gains, even if they minimize HSH.
+On the other hand, labor could be a rather active actor standing against green technology adoption and innovation.
+Generally speaking, labor-saving technologies would be resisted by powerful labor unions whenever they feel endangered (see Frey, 2019).
+Strong labor unions were accused of rent-seeking that limits enterprise research and development (R&D) spending and thus hinders innovation, with some empirical evidence supporting this claim (Bradley et al., 2017).
+Yet, other works argue that this should not always be the case and that other factors, such as market size and labor demand elasticity, play a role (Calabuig and Gonzalez-Maestre, 2002; Dowrick and Spencer, 1994).
+Therefore, green technologies that are more labor-saving and spending on R&D to innovate greener technologies and techniques might be resisted if they affect workers' material gains, even if they minimize HSH.

-Hypothesis 6: The more labor-saving (capital-intensive) a Green technology is, the more likely it is to be resisted by labor.
+Hypothesis 6: The more labor-saving (capital-intensive) green technology is, the more likely it is to be resisted by labor.

-Methodology
+5. Methodology